TextToSpeechSkills

 04Generate audio from chat

-Product teams can write tone directly in the text, so prompts stay understandable during review and testing.
+Product teams can write full delivery directions directly in brackets, so prompts stay understandable during review and testing.

 Keep voices consistent